Project 3: Reaction Timer

 - Assign a string of 8 zeros to mstime when the state is sWait, otherwise assign it bits 23 downto 16 of the internal counter.
 You'll need to cast it to a std_logic_vector using the function std_logic_vector().

-- Compile your circuit, assign pins, and then test it out.
-Be prepared to demonstrate your circuit at the beginning of the next lab.
+Compile your circuit, assign pins, and then test it out.
+Document your circuit's behavior.

 - Use a VHDL for your top level file and use component and port map statements to connect the hex driver and state machine circuits.